-Apply to Doctoral Programme in Fine Arts
+How to apply to the Doctoral Programme in Fine Arts

 The Doctoral Programme in Fine Arts currently accepts new students every other year.
 The next opportunity to apply will be in autumn 2024.
 The studies start in autumn 2025.
-The application instructions will be updated in spring 2024.

-The application period is 7 September – 28 September 2022
+The application period is 2 September – 16 September 2024.

 The Doctoral Programme in Fine Arts at The Academy of Fine Arts of the University of the Arts Helsinki admits students through an open application procedure.
-A maximum of 6 new doctoral students will be admitted to commence studies in the autumn term of 2023 to complete a Doctor of Fine Arts degree (DFA).
+A maximum of 8 new doctoral students will be admitted to commence studies in the autumn term of 2025 to complete a Doctor of Fine Arts degree (DFA).
 The scope of the degree is 240 ECTS credits, corresponding to 4 years of full-time study.

-The application period opens on 7 September 2022 and closes on 28 September 2022 at 4:00 p.m. (local Finnish time).
+The application period opens on 2 September 2024 and closes on 16 September 2024 at 3:00 p.m. (local Finnish time).
 The application is submitted in electronic form within the Studyinfo service.
 A link to the online application form at Studyinfo.fi will be added to the application instructions once the application period starts.

+Studies in the doctoral programme offer competence to carry out independent and creative artistic research, and an opportunity to develop research-based artistic activity.
+The doctoral programme is aimed at artists working within contemporary art.
 Artist-researchers graduating from the Doctoral Programme in Fine Arts develop and renew fine arts: their creation, research, and teaching.
 As specialists in their fields, they engage in a dialogue with various actors in the society, create art and produce information, knowledge, and insights based on art-related practices, which can be shared with collaborators and other actors in the field and interwoven in societal discussion.
 Doctoral training at the University of the Arts Helsinki develops the artist-researchers’ ability to apply their skills as artists, researchers, pedagogues, and specialists in their field.

-A dissertation for the Doctor of Fine Arts degree can consist of exhibitions, exhibition curating, individual works of art, artistic processes or experimental projects and their articulation, conceptualisation, and theorisation.
+A dissertation for the Doctor of Fine Arts degree can consist of exhibitions, exhibition curations, individual works of art, artistic processes or experimental projects and their articulation, conceptualisation, and theorisation.
 A dissertation usually includes one or more artistic elements and a written section.
 Electronic documentation of the dissertation is also required.
 The artistic elements are products of artistic research that will be published.
 The written section, parallel to the artistic elements, motivates the implementation and objectives of the research in relation to other research and practices in the field.

 There is no automatic funding available for the doctoral students offered by the Doctoral Programme in Fine Arts at The Academy of Fine Arts.
 Doctoral students are required to proactively apply to appropriate parties for dissertation funding.